December 15. 2020 - 6 min. reading time

 What are the limits of the certification systems?

-So far so good.
-But what does this have to do with the digitalization of buildings?
-That is a legitimate question.
-To answer it, we first need to look at the limits of certification systems.
+So far, so good.
+But what does this have to do with the digitization of buildings?
+That's a legitimate question.
+To answer it, we first need to look at the limitations of certification systems.

 1. no guarantee for sustainable operation